 The Kentucky Department of Education encourages all students to read during the summer by participating in Kentucky’s Summer Reading Programs at local Kentucky public libraries.
-Visit the Kentucky Department of Libraries and Archives Summer Reading webpage to find out more about programs sponsored by a library in your area.
+Visit the Kentucky Department of Libraries and Archives Summer Reading Program website to find out more about programs sponsored by a library in your area.

 Visit “Find a Book, Kentucky” to build custom reading lists of books before you visit the library or bookstore.
 “Find a Book, Kentucky” is an easy-to-use tool to help students find books to match their reading ability (Lexile® measure) and interests.
 Visit “Find a Book, Kentucky” to get started, and follow these simple steps: